 d.
 Office of Federal Procurement Policy Act, as amended, 41 USC 403, et seq.

 a.
-The Assistant Administrator for Procurement shall provide functional management, leadership, and policy direction for FAR-based procurement, grants, and cooperative agreements.
+The Assistant Administrator for Procurement shall provide functional management, leadership, and policy direction for FAR-based procurement, and for financial assistance (grants, cooperative agreements, etc.).

 b.
-The Director of the Contract Management Division (CMD) serves as:
+The Director of the Contract and Grant Policy Division (CGPD) serves as: